noctilucass/DevilCrabPhD/index.md

 # The Devil Crab PhD

 Coastal marine ectotherms live in a world of shifting oxygen, temperature, and pH—often predictable, sometimes stochastic.
 Yet most studies overlook how organisms sense and respond to these fluctuations.
-My research explores how oxygen predictability shapes the plasticity and resilience of a keystone species: Necora puber.
+My research explores how oxygen predictability shapes the plasticity and resilience of a keystone species: *Necora puber*.

 {% include section.html %}